Skip to content

 Let’s consider the following scenario.
 It’s 2033 and the United States has continued its precipitous decline as a world power while China has continued to grow in stature.
 China, after taking back Taiwan has turned its attention beyond its immediate waters and is bullying countries throughout the Pacific rim.
 It has a navy that while not as technologically advanced as the Americans, nevertheless rivals the United States Navy (USN) because it has numbers.
 A Cold War redux drives the politics of the day and on several occasions, the US and her regional allies have almost come to blows with the Chinese.

-This scenario is not far-fetched and it only takes one sub to cause havoc well beyond its singular number.
-The force-multiplying effect of the modern submarine is in fact what makes them so valuable to the countries that operate them.
-I would further note that a nuclear submarine can stay on station affecting its mission for as long as it needs to with the only limitations being food and weapons.
+This scenario is not far-fetched, and it only takes one sub to cause havoc well beyond its singular number.
+The force-multiplying effect of the modern submarine is, in fact, what makes them so valuable to the countries that operate them.
+I would further note that a nuclear submarine can stay on station, affecting its mission for as long as it needs to, with the only limitations being food and weapons.

 So there we are in the future – there is at least one foreign sub prowling off the BC coast, and our territorial waters and the ships who ply them are under threat.
 What do we do?
-Not the USN – they’re busy and it’s our part of the ocean).
+Not the USN – they’re busy, and it’s our part of the ocean).
 What does Canada do?

 Well, in the absence of a submarine fleet, we would send forth some number of our frigates (Halifax-class or Type-26s) with orders to send the Chinese boat(s) packing.

 I would like to think that if we sent four surface ships and one or two of our subs at the Chinese boat, we’d carry the day.
-But as I understand it there are two very common sayings in the naval community when it comes to submarines: a) in naval warfare, there are targets and there are submarines; and b) the best defence against a submarine is another submarine.
+But as I understand it, there are two very common sayings in the naval community when it comes to submarines: a) in naval warfare, there are targets, and there are submarines; and b) the best defence against a submarine is another submarine.

 But in sending out these vessels to take back our waters, the Chinese and their hypothetical incursion have achieved their mission: the entirety of the Royal Canadian Navy’s west coast fleet is engaged in defending Canada’s territorial waters and maintaining our sovereignty.
-What our navy wouldn’t be doing in this scenario, is going further afield to help our allies and/or carrying out our own independent foreign policy objectives.
+What our navy wouldn’t be doing in this scenario is going further afield to help our allies and/or carrying out our own independent foreign policy objectives.
 If you think Canada’s leadership in world affairs matters, then this is a big win for our competitors.

 And this is the first critical point of my argument.
 China does not need to sink any Canadian merchant ships or mine the sea lanes going into Vancouver.
 It doesn’t have to do anything so crazy.
 It just has to give our small navy a reason not to sail out of Canadian waters.
 With one or two subs, China can render Canada’s foreign policy options in the Pacific to less than what it is now – which is to send a ship or two to the Pacific to show the flag and the firing off of the occasional strongly worded email.